-- Only when the state is enbaled, can you configure the negotiation, speed and duplex, flow control, MAC learning and MDI/MDIX. - Only when the negotiation is in Force mode, can you configure the speed and duplex.
+- Only when the state is enabled, can you configure the negotiation, speed and duplex, flow control, MAC learning and MDI/MDIX. - Only when the negotiation is in Force mode, can you configure the speed and duplex.

+Port

-Port Specifies a port to configure Description Port Description State Enable/disble the port Negotiation Selects Auto or Force, if Auto is selected, the port will automatically use the best operating mode; whereas if Force is selected, it needs to configure the speed and duplex manually.
-Speed & Duplex There are four choices: 10M Half, 10M Full, 100M Half, and 100M Full.
-Flow Control If flow control is enabled on both the local and peer switches.
-If congestion occurs on the local switch:
+Specifies a port to configure

+Description Port Description

+State Enable/disable the port

+Negotiation Selects Auto or Force, if Auto is selected, the port will automatically use the best operating mode; whereas if Force is selected, it needs to configure the speed and duplex manually.

+Speed & Duplex There are four choices: 10M Half, 10M Full, 100M Half, and 100M congestion occurs on the local switch: